python/devguide/developer-workflow/sbom.rst

  .. note::
    Only core developers can push to the ``cpython-source-deps`` repository.

-   Pull requests are not accepted because the sources must be verified for integrity.
-Contributors should create an issue requesting the updated version and then wait for a core developer to prepare the new version before proceeding with the next steps below.
+   For this repo to maintain integrity, pull requests from contributors are not accepted.
+Instead of a pull request, contributors should create an issue requesting the updated version and then wait for a core developer to prepare the new version before proceeding with the next steps below.